-Business partners, suppliers and subcontractors for the performance of any contract we enter into with them or you.
+- Business partners, suppliers, and sub-contractors for the performance of any contract we enter into with them or you.
 We would make this clear before starting the work.

-Professional advisers including lawyers, bankers, auditors and insurers who provide professional services to us.
+- Professional advisers including lawyers, bankers, auditors, and insurers provide consultancy, banking, legal, insurance, and accounting services.

-HM Revenue & Customs, regulators and other authorities who may require reporting of processing activities.
+- HM Revenue & Customs, regulators, and other authorities who require reporting of processing activities in certain circumstances.

 We may disclose your information to third parties:

-If we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or to protect the rights, property or safety of Changing Chances, our customers or companies and organisations for the purposes of fraud protection and credit risk reduction.
+- If we are under a duty to disclose or share your personal data in order to comply with any legal obligation or to protect the rights, property, or safety of Changing Chances CIC®, our customers or companies, and organisations for the purposes of fraud protection and credit risk reduction.

 We require all third parties to whom we transfer your data to respect the security of your personal data and to treat it in accordance with the law.

 We will retain your personal data for no longer than is necessary.
 What is necessary to retain will depend on the circumstances in each case, taking into account the reasons that the data was obtained.
 No data will be retained if subject to a ‘Right to Erasure’ request.

-For tax purposes the law requires us to keep basic information about our customers (including contact, identify, and financial transaction data) for six years after they stop being customers.
+For tax purposes, the law requires us to keep basic information about our customers (including contact details) for six years after they stop being customers.

-You have a number of rights surrounding your information that we hold.
-These rights include access to your data, correction of inaccuracies, having data erased, objecting to direct marketing, restricting the processing of your information (including automated decision-making) and data portability.
+You have a number of rights surrounding the information that we hold.
+These rights include access to your data, correction of inaccuracies, having data erased, objecting to direct marketing, restricting the processing of your information (including automated decision-making), and data portability

-If you need to make a complaint you may do so by emailing us at email@example.com.
+If you need to make a complaint you may do so by emailing email@example.com.
 We take all complaints very seriously and will respond to you within 24 working hours.
-We are registered as required under GDPR (General Data Protection Regulation) with the Information Commissioner, number ZA539308.
+We are registered as required under the General Data Protection Regulation with the Information Commissioner, number ZA539308.

-Changing Chances Ltd is committed to reviewing our policy and good practice regularly.
+Changing Chances CIC® is committed to reviewing our policy and good practice regularly.

-This policy was last reviewed on: 20thJuly 2019
+This policy was last reviewed on: 7 September 2022.